halessi/rl_trading/README.md

 # Some example trades
 As can be seen in the images below, ....

-Problems with reinforcement learning in time-series challenges struggle from a variety of issues, including delayed credit assignment and a low signal-to-noise ratios.
+Problems with reinforcement learning in time-series stem from a variety of issues, including delayed credit assignment and a low signal-to-noise ratios.
 It is unclear whether the OHLCV data we use here, even when preprocessed, contains sufficient signal for advantageously predicting future prices. (data MinMax processed, hasn't been unscaled here. immediate next step is to implement log-return scaling)

 ### $AAPL
 ![Optional Text](../master/imgs/AAPL.png)